-->

 3. Change water every 7–10 days and add liquid fertilizer monthly.

-4. Keep away from cold drafts to prevent leaf drop.
+4. Keep away from cold air from AC to prevent leaf drop.

 8. Wandering Jew (Tradescantia zebrina)

-Wandering Jew plants are prized for their vibrant purple and green leaves.
-Their bold colors and fast growth make them a standout in any collection.
+Wandering Jew plants have attractive purple and green leaves.
+They grow quite fast.
 They root easily in water, making them a top pick for water propagation and water-grown houseplants.
 Just put some cuttings in water, and they will root in a few days and flourish for years to come.

 Wandering Jew Growing in Water